ava-labs/mastering-avalanche/chapter_01.md

 ## Getting Started

-As a user getting started with Avalanche is easy and many exchanges support the buying and selling of AVAX.
+As a user getting started with Avalanche is easy and many centralised exchanges support the buying and selling of AVAX with local currency.
+It is considered safer and best practice to hold your assets in your wallet.
+A wallet is a piece of software installed in a browser application, web or mobile application.

-### Choosing an Avalanche Wallet

-#### Web Wallet
+### Web Wallet

-A web wallet is an online service that allows you to interact with your Avalanche wallet to send and receive AVAX and other supported assets on the Avalanche network.
+A web wallet is an online service that allows you to interact with your Avalanche wallet to send and receive AVAX and other supported assets on the Avalanche network like non-fungible token (NFT).
 A web wallet does not require you to install or set up any applications on your device.

-#### Hardware Wallet
+### Hardware Wallet

 A hardware wallet is a physical device that lets you store, send and receive digital assets.
 It is considered to be safer than a web wallet and is referred to as "cold storage".

-##### Ledger Nano S
+#### Ledger Nano S

 There is an app for the [Ledger Nano S](https://github.com/obsidiansystems/ledger-app-avalanche).